rpadovani/rpadovani.com/_posts/2019-12-28-hackerone-year.md

 # HackeOne Clear

 HackerOne started a new program, called [HackerOne Clear][clear], only on invitation, where they vet all researchers.
 I was invited and I thought about accepting the invitation.
-However, the scope of the data that has to be shared is definitely too wide, and to be honest I am surprised so many people accepted the invitation.
+However, the scope of the data that has to be shared to be vetted is definitely too wide, and to be honest I am surprised so many people accepted the invitation.
 HackerOne doesn't perform the check, but delegates to a 3rd party.
-This company asks a lot of things.
+This 3rd party company asks a lot of things.

 <aside>
 <p>